 Early History of the Brelsfeart family

 This web page shows only a small excerpt of our Brelsfeart research.
-Another 146 words (10 lines of text) covering the years 1060 and 1450 are included under the topic Early Brelsfeart History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1060, 1450, 1660 and 1678 are included under the topic Early Brelsfeart History in all our PDF Extended History products and printed products wherever possible.

 Brelsfeart Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Brelsfeart include Braylsford, Braylford, Brayleford, Brailsford, Braylesford, Brawlford, Brawford, Brelisford, Brellisford and many more.